 Altoona is Iowa’s destination for retail.
-With one of the area’s highest 2016 retail spending totals, our city is drawing consumers from around Greater Des Moines.
+With one of the area’s highest 2018retail spending totals, our city is drawing consumers from around Greater Des Moines.

 Retail Spending is Happening in Altoona.
 Now.

-The average sales per capita in Altoona is nearly double the peer group average, and 1.5x higher than the State of Iowa.
+The average sales per capita in Altoona is more than double the peer group average, and nearly 3x higher than the State of Iowa.

 To benchmark, Altoona is compared to a peer group of 21 cities including West Des Moines, Cedar Rapids, Davenport, and Des Moines.
 The benchmark comparison found that Altoona ranked 2nd among its peer cities in terms of sales per capita.
-Additionally, the average sales per capita in Altoona is nearly double the peer group average, and twice that of the State of Iowa.
+Additionally, the average sales per capita in Altoona is more than double the peer group average and nearly three times higher than the State of Iowa.

 Our Community is Growing.
 Now.